szpotona/cloudify-terraform-plugin/README.md

 ## Todo

-  * Write a special "install_and_expose" workflow for handling applications as part of the blueprint from day 0.
   * Create a Terraform [Backend Service using HTTP Node Type](https://www.terraform.io/docs/backends/types/http.html).
     * Package in the plugin w/ a node type.
     * The service should run as a daemon.